cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/Foundations of Cybersecurity/Overview.md

 - Cyber Attacks

 ### Personal Reflections
-_Each module have my personal reflection on what I have learned and discovered througout the course/module_
+Each module have my personal reflection on what I have learned and discovered after the module.

 ### Foundations of Cybersecurity
 - [Module 1: Welcome to the Exciting World of Cybersecurity](Module_1.md)